-Minnesota AIDS Project’s continuing mission is to lead Minnesota’s fight to stop HIV through prevention, advocacy, awareness and services.
+The mission of the Minnesota AIDS Project (MAP) is to lead Minnesota’s fight to stop HIV through prevention, advocacy, awareness and services.

 Community or Constituency Served